ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Another option is to use ear hooks or ear wings.
 These accessories can help keep your earbuds in place while you’re active.

-Earhooks do work well because they actually hook to the ridges of the ear and the good thing is that they come in different sizes and shapes, so you can find the right fit for your ears.
+Earhooks can work well because they actually hook to the ridges of your ear and they come in different sizes and shapes.

-Some earbuds come with ear hooks or wings included in the box, while others may require you to purchase them separately.
+Some earbuds like the Bose QuietComfort 2 come with ear hooks or wings included in the box, while others may require you to purchase them separately.

 Replacing Earbud Tips